-We incurred net losses of \$19.2 million and \$7.8 million for the years ended December 31, 2022, and 2021, respectively.
-We have not recognized a material amount of revenue to date, and we had accumulated deficit of \$135.7 million and \$116.5 million as of December 31, 2022 and December 31, 2021, respectively.
+We incurred net losses of \$22.8 million and \$19.2 million for the years ended December 31, 2023, and 2022, respectively.
+We have not recognized a substantial amount of revenue to date, and we had an accumulated deficit of \$160.0 million and \$135.7 million as of December 31, 2023 and December 31, 2022, respectively.
 We have developed and tested our autonomous driving technology but there can be no assurance that it will be commercially successful at scale.
 Our potential profitability is dependent upon a number of factors, many of which are beyond our control.
 If we are unable to achieve and sustain profitability, the value of our business and common stock may significantly decrease.